 No one should go on a battle, skirmish or encounter that is marked as “combat highly likely” if it is likely to be important to their safety to be able to use the “non-contact” gesture successfully.
 The level of combat planned for these types of activity is high and there is a high chance that those around might not see the gesture in time to avoid hitting someone.
 Those players wishing not to fight, and neither prepared or able to flee or take hits if a fight breaks out near them should not go on battles, skirmishes or quests marked combat highly likely.

-The non-contact gesture can still be used by anyone if they find themselves injured, panicked or in a situation where they can use the gesture to make themselves safe and avoid escalating to the point of needing a MAN DOWN call.
+The non-contact gesture can still be used by anyone if they find themselves injured, panicked or in a situation where they can use the gesture to make themselves safe and avoid escalating to the point of needing a FIRST AID call.

 It is acceptable to go on an encounter marked combat possible if you plan to use the non-contact gesture.
 However players should be aware that the likelihood of a fight breaking out near them will be higher than in Anvil.
 The risk of being hit because someone didn’t see the gesture is also higher than it would be in Anvil.
 It also follows that bleeding out and losing the character as a result of using the gesture are also far higher than in Anvil, so you will be risking your in-character safety in the same way that combat characters will.

 If you choose to go on a quest marked combat possible with the intention of using the non-contact gesture then you need to be prepared for both the in-character and out-of-character dangers.

 An encounter marked as combat suitable for cadets is quite likely to feature combat with NPCs, but the encounter has been written and the NPCs have been chosen and briefed to create a physical challenge that is appropriate for younger participants who have not yet passed their Test of Arms.
 Such quests are expressly designed to be accessible for the Academy's cadets.